-But with this prelude, it is interesting to focus on how foreign demand shocks may potentially push an economy with a low "neutral" policy rate into recession, and exert nonlinear effects on home GDP as the shock increased in size.
-To do so, we modify our baseline calibration to set the inflation target equal to 0.2 percent, and the discount factor to 0.99925, consistent with a steady state real interest rate of 0.3 percent.
-The implied steady state nominal interest rate of 0.5 percent is similar to that in Japan prior to the Global Financial Crisis.
-As we discuss below, this calibration is admittedly quite pessimistic about the long-run neutral rate, it is useful both for showing how the effects of foreign shocks grow with the length of the liquidity trap (the more general point), as well as highlighting some of the risks of a very low neutral rate.
+But with this prelude, it is interesting to focus on how foreign demand shocks may potentially push an economy with a low "neutral" policy rate into recession, and exert nonlinear effects on home GDP as the shock increases in size.
+To do so, we modify our baseline calibration to set the inflation target equal to 0.2%, and the discount factor to 0.99925, consistent with a steady state real interest rate of 0.3%.
+The implied steady state nominal interest rate of 0.5% is similar to that in Japan prior to the Global Financial Crisis.
+As we discuss below, although this calibration is admittedly quite pessimistic about the long-run neutral rate, it is useful both for showing how the effects of foreign shocks grow with the length of the liquidity trap (the more general point), and for highlighting some of the risks of a very low neutral rate.

 In this vein, Figure 4 shows the effects of three foreign demand shocks of varying size.
 Importantly, the figure shows responses relative to the steady state baseline - unlike Figure 3, the foreign shocks are the only source of disturbance.
-The first shock (solid line) is scaled to reduce foreign GDP by 3 percent.
-This shock is too small to drive the home economy to the ZLB, and hence reduces home GDP by 0.85 percent (consistent with the partial effect of the foreign demand shock in Figure 3).
+The first shock (solid line) is scaled to reduce foreign GDP by 3%.
+This shock is too small to drive the home economy to the ZLB, and hence reduces home GDP by 0.85% (consistent with the partial effect of the foreign demand shock in Figure 3).

-&lt;sup>13The effects of shocks to the discount factor, capital tax rates, and government spending are shown in the working paper version of this article, see Bodenstein, Erceg, and Guerrieri (2009)
+15The effects of shocks to the discount factor, capital tax rates, and government spending are shown in the working paper version of this article, see Bodenstein, Erceg, and Guerrieri (2009).

 The second shock (dashed line) is double in size relative to the first one.
-As foreign policy rates can be cut aggressively, the effect on foreign GDP is almost linear, with foreign GDP declining just shy of 6 percent.
+As foreign policy rates can be cut aggressively, the effect on foreign GDP is almost linear, with foreign GDP declining just shy of 6%.
 By contrast, home policy rates cannot be cut as much as the policy rule would dictate and the ZLB binds for almost 10 quarters.
 Accordingly, home GDP declines more sharply and nonlinearly.
-It drops about 2.2 percent, or 30 percent more than the 1.7 percent drop that a mere doubling of the effects of the first shock would dictate.
-To put it differently, the "marginal" effect of on home GDP of the additional 3 percent decline in foreign GDP is about 1.35 percent (2.2-0.85 = 1.35), which is much larger than the 0.85 percent home GDP decline implied by the first shock.
+It drops about 2.2%, or 30% more than the 1.7% drop that a mere doubling of the effects of the first shock would dictate.
+To put it differently, the "marginal" effect on home GDP of the additional 3% decline in foreign GDP is about 1.35% (2.2-0.85 = 1.35), which is much larger than the 0.85% home GDP decline implied by the first shock.